icarus523/mailto/README.md

 Best way of creating a template is to copy a new one, and replace the contents with the appropriate changes using the TemplateEditor.py script.

+Otherwise use the `TemplateEditor.py` script and design the template.
+This allows you to set email subject and body.

 ## Restrictions with Creating New Templates
     1. The first word of the file name, will indicate where the template can be used.